RonPiece/MovieRentalApi/README.md

 - Passwords are hashed using BCrypt (per‑password salt + adaptive work factor) before persistence (see [`DBservices.Login`](server/DAL/DBservices.cs)); plaintext is never stored.
 - Secrets (connection strings, etc.) must be provided via environment / user secrets and not committed.
 - Logical deletes (deletedAt) prevent interaction with soft‑removed entities (e.g., renting deleted movies or by deleted users).
-- Improved exception handling on the backend prevents stack trace leakage by using `throw;` instead of `throw ex;`.
-- DTOs and Models are now more robust with null-safety checks and default values.

 ## 12. Future Improvements ׂ(AI Recommendation)